KaWengNg/TaskManagement_Backend/README.md

 ﻿# Project overview
 ##### This is a simple project for task management system which allows to create, retrieve, edit, and delete the task.
 It is build using the .NetCore with .Net Framework version 6.0 for the backend and Vite tools to build the Web front-end using TypeScript and React.
+I use TailwindCSS to handle responsive UI.

 ## Prerequisites (required SDK versions, Node.js version, etc.)